S0raWasTaken/cowfetch/README.md

-This branch was renamed to "historical" to preserve my first in Rust's history
+This branch was renamed to "historical" to preserve my first project in Rust's history

 # Cowfetch
 Cowsay+Neofetch made in Rust